-Why was it so important for the Jews to reaffirm their commitment on Purim?
+Why was it so important for the Jews to reaffirm their Torah commitment on Purim?

 The Sinai experience was no small matter.
-It essentially represented the fusion of dichotomous worlds - the world of matter and the world of spirit - and it underscored the purpose of existence to sanctify the universe and create a "home" for God out of the "lowest states of existence."
+It essentially represented the fusion of dichotomous worlds - the world of matter and the world of spirit.
+And it underscored the purpose of existence to sanctify the universe and create a home for God in the lowest realm of existence.

 Until Sinai a schism existed between "above" and "below."
-But Sinai infused us with the power to integrate the two.6 Transforming the material universe into spiritual energy is a partnership - a symbiotic relationship between the Divine and the human.
+But Sinai infused us with the power to integrate the two.
+Transforming the material universe into spiritual energy is a partnership - a symbiotic relationship between the Divine and humanity.
 Such a partnership requires not just Divine revelation, but complete human cooperation and acceptance.
 Thus the need for Purim.

-On Purim, the people, on their own initiative, embraced the divine mandate, thereby consummating the Sinai covenant that they made nearly ten centuries earlier.
+On Purim, the Jewish people embraced the divine mandate on their own initiative.
+And by so doing, they consummated the Sinai covenant that they made nearly ten centuries earlier.